The Sizzling Truth Behind Spicy Sichuan Hotpot 🍲🌶️

 If you’re planning to visit anywhere in Sichuan – and we recommend you do – you might need some help keeping food more mild.
 Don’t worry, we’re here to help.
 In order of spice level (from none to the most), see our introductory guide to spice levels below.

-During the late Qing dynasty, around the 19th century, Sichuan started to develop the spicy flavours we know it for today.
+During the late Qing dynasty, around the 19th century, Sichuan started to develop the spicy flavours it’s known for today.

 Despite its spicy reputation though, Sichuan is only responsible for growing less than 10 percent of their dried chilis and only about half of their fresh chilis”.